Tag Archives: Shirley Jones

 In the summer of 1912, deceitful traveling salesman Harold Hill (Preston) arrives in River City, Iowa, intent on swindling the town folks out of their money.
 Masquerading as a traveling music instructor, he plans to trick parents into enrolling their kids in a marching band and selling the instruments.

 He uses scare tactics to incorporate fear into the gullible parents and romantically sets his sights on the local librarian, Marian (Jones).
-Marian, distrustful of men, slowly falls in love with Harold, as his plotting eventually is discovered resulting in a witch hunt.
+Marian, distrustful of men, slowly falls in love with Harold, and his plot is eventually discovered, resulting in a witch hunt.

 Of the plethora of musical releases bombarding Hollywood throughout the 1950s and 1960s, The Music Man arguably possesses the catchiest tunes and spirit.

-Impossible not to hum along with or tap one’s foot to, the songs stick in the viewer’s heads for days after watching the addictive production.
+It is impossible not to hum along to or tap one’s foot to the songs, which stick in the viewer’s heads for days after watching the addictive production.

 My favorites are “Seventy-Six Trombones”, “Gary, Indiana”, and “Pick-a-little, Talk-a-little” as each has distinctive melodies, rhymes, and rapid-fire dialogue.

-The soundtrack always pleasures the gloomiest days which speaks volumes of the legs the musical contains.
+The soundtrack always pleasures the gloomiest days and speaks volumes about the legs the musical contains.

-Besides the tunes, the best aspect of The Music Man is the romantic storyline at its core.
-Chemistry exists in full form between Preston and Jones and they are perfectly cast.
+Besides the tunes, The Music Man’s best aspect is its romantic storyline.
+Preston and Jones’s chemistry is complete, and they are perfectly cast.

-Due to the studio wanting “a big name” Preston nearly didn’t make the cut, which would have been a shame.
-As he infuses life and humor into a character who could be perceived as dastardly, he tips the likability scale and makes the character the hero.
+The studio wanted “a big name,” so Preston nearly didn’t make the cut, which would have been a shame.
+By infusing life and humor into a character who could be perceived as dastardly, he tips the likability scale and makes the character the hero.

-Jones is a treasured singer, and is just as good as Preston, playing the mousy and serious Marian.
-Her “slice of the mid-west” innocence and blonde hair portray her as corn-bred, but the actress makes the character work for her, and combined, the duo is sensational.
+Jones is a treasured singer and is just as good as Preston, playing the mousy and serious Marian.
+Her “slice of the Midwest” innocence and blonde hair portray her as corn-bred, but the actress makes the character work for her.
+Together, the duo is sensational.

-The best sequence the pair appear in is the wonderful “Marian the Librarian”, a sneaky and naughty number the most adult of all the renditions.
-Their mutual attraction becomes evident, this is the moment when the film brings the audience to its knees.
+The best sequence in which the pair appears is the remarkable “Marian the Librarian,” a sneaky and naughty number—the most adult rendition.
+Their mutual attraction becomes evident, and the film brings the audience to its knees at this moment.

 The musical is purely a slice of Americana, which may limit its popularity across oceans, but it works and feels authentic.
-This is no surprise given that composer Willson hailed from the mid-west.
+This is no surprise, given that composer Willson hails from the Midwest.

-With an uplifting message and a nostalgic ode to a country once filled with promise and innocence, the film is arguably even more important in today’s divisive environment.
+With an uplifting message and a nostalgic ode to a country once filled with promise and innocence, the film is arguably even more critical in today’s divisive environment.

 The piece wisely does not celebrate small-town cliches but instead offers a wholesomeness.
-The townsfolk sing and dance together and celebrate life as a neighborly bunch and this nuance is refreshing to see.
+The townsfolk sing and dance together and celebrate life as a neighborly bunch; this nuance is refreshing.

-Thematically like Oklahoma (1955) and Picnic (1955), at least from geographical and time-period perspectives, but distant relatives for mood and drama, all three could be watched in one marathon weekend.
+Oklahoma (1955) and Picnic (1955) are thematically similar, at least from geographical and time-period perspectives, but distant relatives in mood and drama.
+All three could be watched in one marathon weekend.

-The Music Man (1962) provides the most warmth and will fill the most stone-faced individuals with beaming smiles at its conclusion.
+The Music Man (1962) provides the most warmth and, at its conclusion, will fill even the most stone-faced individuals with beaming smiles.

 The film version is a perfect example of a stage musical successfully brought to the silver screen with energy and gorgeous singing and dancing.